DistributedDeveloperNetwork/RPoDN-Spec/README.md

 ## 5. Performance and Scalability

-Transaction Throughput: Must support high transaction volumes to accommodate ecosystem growth and active participation.
+* **Transaction Throughput**: Must support high transaction volumes to accommodate ecosystem growth and active participation.
-Scalability Solutions: Implement scalable solutions like sharding or layer-2 technologies to maintain efficiency.
+* **Scalability Solutions**: Implement scalable solutions like sharding or layer-2 technologies to maintain efficiency.

 ## 6. Governance and Upgrades

-Governance Framework: A decentralized governance model allowing stakeholders to propose and vote on upgrades and changes.
+* **Governance Framework**: A decentralized governance model allowing stakeholders to propose and vote on upgrades and changes.
-Upgrade Mechanisms: Clear and secure processes for implementing upgrades to the contract suite.
+* **Upgrade Mechanisms**: Clear and secure processes for implementing upgrades to the contract suite.

 ## 7. Testing and Deployment

-Testing Phases: Extensive testing, including unit, integration, and stress tests, to validate contract functionalities and performance.
+* **Testing Phases**: Extensive testing, including unit, integration, and stress tests, to validate contract functionalities and performance.
-Deployment Strategy: Step-by-step deployment plan, ensuring contracts are deployed securely and effectively with minimal disruption.
+* **Deployment Strategy**: Step-by-step deployment plan, ensuring contracts are deployed securely and effectively with minimal disruption.

 ## 8. Compliance and Legal

-Regulatory Compliance: Adherence to blockchain and financial regulations, with mechanisms for reporting and compliance checks.
+* **Regulatory Compliance**: Adherence to blockchain and financial regulations, with mechanisms for reporting and compliance checks.
-Intellectual Property Rights: Clear delineation of intellectual property rights concerning the contract code and associated documentation.
+* **Intellectual Property Rights**: Clear delineation of intellectual property rights concerning the contract code and associated documentation.

 ## 9. Interface for Basic Implementation (v0)